jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

      ```
      version: '3'
      services:
-         redis-server:
+         redis-server:           # you can name your service
-             restart: always     (this is a restart policy.
-If it crashes, restart it)
+             restart: always     # this is a restart policy.
+If it crashes, restart it
              image: 'redis'
          node-app:
-             restart: always     (this is a restart policy.
-If it crashes, restart it)
+             restart: always     # this is a restart policy.
+If it crashes, restart it
              build: .
              ports:
                  - "4001:8081"